lenscas/tealr/src/mlu/to_from_macro_doc.md

 # Structs

 Structs implement the [FromLua](mlua::FromLua) and [ToLua](mlua::IntoLua) directly.
 These trait implementations convert the struct directly to and from a table.
-This table contains every filed INCLUDING private fields.
+This table contains every field INCLUDING private fields.

+In addition, it also implements [crate::mlu::Extendable]

 ## Attributes

 ### Type level attributes:

-- `tealr_doc`: used as `#[tealr_doc = "your documentation"]
+- `tealr_doc`: used as `#[tealr_doc = "your documentation"]`

   Allows you to add documentation to the given type

 - `lua_doc`: Alias for `tealr_doc`

+- `tagged`: used as `#[tealr(tag = "field_name")]

+  Adds the name of the type as a string to the lua value at the given field name.
+  This makes it possible to check at runtime if a value is a given type.

+  When using teal it makes it possible to use the type with `is`.
+This in turn makes it possible to use as part of a union.
+Without this tag, a union can only contain up to 1 userdata and up to 1 table total.

 ### Field level attributes